vpkc-2/CS451-2021-project/README.md

 All submitted files are to be placed in one zip file, in the same structure as the provided templates.
 Make sure that the top-level of the zip file is not a directory that contains the template (along with your source code inside `src`), but the template itself.

-You are **strongly encouraged** to test the compilation of your code in the virtualbox VM provided to you.
-Submissions that fail to compile will not be considered for grading.
+You are **strongly encouraged** to test the compilation of your code in the virtualbox VM provided to you. **Submissions that fail to compile will NOT be considered for grading.
+Similarly, submissions that fail to produce any output files or produce faulty output files (e.g., empty files) will NOT be graded.**

 **Detailed instructions for submitting your project will be released soon.**